mnkhouri/mnkhouri.github.io/_posts/2022-02-23-slow-wifi-at-home.md

 ## Introduction

-Through this blog post, we will explore the basic operating principles behind Wi-Fi[^1], which will allow you to understand why your home's Wi-Fi may be slow and how you can improve it.
+Through this blog post, we will explore the basic operating principles behind Wi-Fi[^wifi-vs-wlan]:, which will allow you to understand why your home's Wi-Fi may be slow and how you can improve it.
 You will see a host of footnotes with extra details, but none of those are necessary for understanding the topic.

 ## The Facts